Teen's death leads to outpouring of concern over spicy chip challenge as sales are halted

-WORCESTER, Mass. — (AP) — The death of a Massachusetts teenager after his family said he ate an extremely spicy tortilla chip has led to an outpouring of concern about the social media challenge and to retailers pulling the product from their shelves at the manufacturer's request.
+WORCESTER, Mass. — (AP) — The death of a Massachusetts teenager after his family said he ate an extremely spicy tortilla chip has led to an outpouring of concern about the social media challenge and prompted retailers to pull the product from their shelves at the manufacturer's request.

-The family of Harris Wolobah planned a vigil for Friday, a week after his death, to remember the basketball-loving tenth grader while they await the results of an autopsy to determine what killed him.
+The family of Harris Wolobah held a vigil Friday, a week after his death, to remember the basketball-loving tenth grader while they await the results of an autopsy to determine what killed him.

+A crowd of about 100, including many of his friends and teammates, turned out to a park in Worcester down the hill from his home.
+They lit candles, swapped stories and ate pizza.
+Huge photos of the dread-locked Harris hung from a statue, surrounded by his name in gold letters and blue and white balloons.
+Tiny basketballs were handed out.

+Relatives, many wearing blue shirts with Wolobah's photo and the words, “We Love You.
+We Miss You,” were overcome with grief several times during the vigil.
+The most poignant moment came when Wolobah's mother, Lois, approached her son's photo, staring up at it, calling out his name several times and sobbing.
+She almost collapsed at one point and had to be held up by other family members as a relative addressed the crowd.

+“I look around and see a community bond together by candlelight, by love and by the memory of our brother, of our son, of our nephew Harris,” Valerie Richardson, a cousin, said.
+“Harris had this gift for bringing people together.
+I can't think of a better way to honor him than what we are doing right here, right now.”

-They blamed the teen's Sept.
-1 death on the One Chip Challenge, which calls on participants to eat an eponymously named chip and then see how long they can go without consuming other food and water.
-The family has declined interview requests, though a man driving away from their Worcester home hours before the vigil said the family is "grieving deeply right now.”
-He declined to give his name.
+The family did not address the One Chip Challenge at the vigil but have previously blamed it for the teen's death.
+The challenge calls on participants to eat an eponymously named chip and then see how long they can go without consuming other food and water.
+The family has declined interview requests.

-Police said they were called to the home and found Wolobah “unresponsive and not breathing.”
+Police said they were called to the home on Sept.
+1 and found Wolobah “unresponsive and not breathing.”
 He was transported to a hospital, where he was pronounced dead.

 The state medical examiner's office said it will likely take weeks before Wolobah's cause of death is determined.
 But the chip's manufacturer, Paqui, asked retailers to stop selling the product.
 And people have been weighing in about their own experiences with the chip, which costs roughly $10 and comes individually wrapped in foil in a coffin-shaped box that warns, among other things, that it is made for the “vengeful pleasure of intense heat and pain,” is intended for adults and should be kept out of the reach of children.

-A 10-year-old Florida girl was suspended this week for bringing the Paqui chip to school, her father, D’Anton Patrick, told West Palm Beach television station WPTV.
+A 10-year-old Florida girl was suspended this week for bringing one to school, her father, D’Anton Patrick, told West Palm Beach television station WPTV.
 Six children at Forest Park Elementary School needed medical attention after coming into contact with the chip Wednesday, according to the suspension letter sent the girl’s parents.

 Patrick said his 12-year-old son bought the chip at a Walgreens on Tuesday, but the boy's mother made him throw it away.
 He said his daughter, though, fished it out of the garbage and brought it to school.